higorspinto/software-quality-measures/README.md

 ### Calculate cyclomatic complexity in Java

-In a modern approach, especially for the Java developer, we can simplify the McCabe cyclomatic complexity metric calculation with the following rules:
+In a modern approach, especially for the Java developer, we can simplify the McCabe cyclomatic complexity metric calculation with the following rules [4]:

 - Assign one point to account for the start of the method.
 - Add one point for each conditional construct, such as an "if" condition.